Skip to Content

 • Sweet banana peppers.
 If you don’t like spicy food, you’ll want to grow sweet banana peppers.
 The ‘Goddess’ hybrid grows especially large pods between 8-9″ long, and has some disease resistance.

 • Hot banana peppers.
 The ‘blazing banana’ variety is known for medium heat and thick, crunchy fruits.
-Like most banana peppers, they are ready to harvest early in the season, making them great for cold weather climates.
+Like most banana peppers, they are ready to harvest early in the season, making them great for colder climates.

 • Hot Hungarian wax.
 The spicy ‘wax’ varieties were first developed from the sweet Hungarian banana pepper.
-Now, you can buy hot wax pepper seeds.
 Pods are usually 4-6″ long and have a medium heat level.

 Banana Pepper - various colors